OGskrrt/Hoveruino/README.md

 - **Brick Breaking:** Bricks randomly placed on the screen, break them using the ball.
 - **Scoring:** Seven-segment display shows the player's score.
 - **Lives:** Player starts with three lives, lose one for each missed ball.
-- **Rewards:** Chance of dropping a heart object with each broken brick, increasing the player's life.
+- **Rewards:** Chance of dropping a heart object with each broken brick, increases player's life.
 - **Ambient Light Detection:** Background color changes based on ambient light detected by a light-dependent resistor (LDR).
 - **Progressive Difficulty:** Ball speed increases with each level passed.